wongd-hub/data-sci-practice/spaceship-titanic/README.md

 iteration.
-This approach is understood to control both bias and variance, in contrast to the random forest algorithm which utilises multiple separate models and bootstrapped aggregation (bagging) which only controls for high variance in the model.
+This approach is understood to control both bias and variance, in contrast to the random forest algorithm which utilises multiple separate models and bootstrapped aggregation (bagging) which mainly controls for high variance in the model.

 XGBoost only works over numeric variables, so we’ll need to one-hot encode our factors, we’ll use `caret` to do this: